ASSERT-KTH/depclean/README.md

 2. remove all unused direct dependencies
 3. exclude all unused transitive dependencies

-If all the tests pass and the project builds correctly after these changes, then it means that the dependencies identified as bloated can be removed.
+If all the tests pass, and the project builds correctly after these changes, then it means that the dependencies identified as bloated can be removed.
 DepClean produces a file named `pom-debloated.xml`, located in the root of the project, which is a clean version of the original `pom.xml` without bloated dependencies.

 ## Usage